 This modern hotel located about 270 metres to Bolivar Square, and it’s one of the main reason why we chose this place at first.
 The taxi cost 6,500COP from the terminal, and we arrived at the hotel just before 12 noon.
 Although the official check-in time was 3 pm, we didn’t have a problem getting into our room early, and we’re grateful for that.

 The bed was comfy with a modern bathroom, and breakfast was simple.
 However, the building didn’t have any lift.
-I saw the lift shaft though, but it was empty, and if I were to make a guess, I would say that they probably just renovated the place, and getting one install soon, or maybe they’d completely removed the facility.
+I saw the lift shaft though, but it was empty.
+If I were to make a guess, I would say that they probably just renovated the place, and getting one install soon, or maybe they’d completely removed the facility.
 Thankfully, our room located on the third floor, and we only carrying a backpack each.

 In the afternoon, we went out for a walk and also to have lunch, but as we walked around the town, we noticed that most of the shops closed, and it was quite challenging to find places to eat.
 We settled for the little restaurant near our hotel called Restaurante Casa Del Sabor and had menu del dia.
 The meal came with fish soup, drinks and fruits, and it cost 18,000COP for two.
 It was slightly cheaper than in Bogota where the average cost was 10,000COP for one.